MakiAfom/gender-roles-files-regarding-ethopia-/README.md

 # gender-roles-files-regarding-ethopia-
-this pdfs can be descriptive on gender roles of ethopia toward SDG.
+this pdfs can be descriptive on gender roles of ethopia toward,